 What breathing techniques can help manage shortness of breath symptoms from COVID-19?

-This ACBT technique consists of three main phases:
+ACBT breathing consists of 3 phases:

 - Breathing Control

 Breathing Control | Breathing control helps relieve chest tightness and symptoms of panic by giving people back conscious control over their breath.
 The primary goal is to start by decreasing the sense of panic, and then helping the person regain control over their breathing pattern.
 It is recommended to continue practicing breathing control until a person feels more able to control their breathing, and relaxed.
 If someone cannot catch their breath after some time, urgent medical attention is warranted.

 - If you can, breathe in and out gently through your nose.

 - If you must breathe through your mouth, try breathing with ‘pursed lips’ to increase the time spent in expiration.

 - Let go of any muscle tension with every breath out.
 Relax your your shoulders with each breath out.

 - Slowly, with each breath, try to slow your breathing rate.